 - Q: Is it rude to not finish my drink when someone says gān bēi?

 - A: While gān bēi traditionally means "empty your glass," it's becoming more acceptable to take smaller sips, especially among younger generations.
-However, in formal settings, it's still considered polite to make an effort to finish your drink.
+On the flip side, in formal settings, it's still considered polite to make an effort to finish your drink.
 If you can't, offer a sincere apology.

 - Q: What if I don't drink alcohol?